-Most OC users in the US take lowdose formulations, so designated because the estrogen component is <50 μg.
-This level of estrogen in combination with a progestin provides excellent contraceptive efficacy, but may be insufficient to sustain endometrial integrity in some women.8 Studies that have compared OCs containing 20 μg ethinyl estradiol (EE) with those containing 30 μg or 35 μg EE have not been very useful for judging breakthrough bleeding rates because the products often also vary in the phasing and type of progestin.
-Some studies show more breakthrough bleeding with 20 μg EE pills,9-11 but others show equal or improved cycle control with the lower EE dose.
+containing 30 μ g or 35 μ g EE have not been very useful for judging breakthrough bleeding rates because the products often also vary in the phasing and type of progestin.
+Some studies show more breakthrough bleeding with 20 μ g EE pills, 9-11 but others show equal or improved cycle control with the lower EE dose.

 Estrogen-progestin balance is more important than absolute level of estrogen.
 Endrikat et al12 conducted a study to compare two 20 μg EE pills containing different progestins, and to compare 2 levonorgestrel-based formulations with differing EE amounts.
-An OC of 20 μg EE/100 μg levonorgestrel was compared with a preparation of 20 μg EE/500 μg norethisterone.
-A 30 μg EE/150 μg levonorgestrel pill was used as a standard reference preparation.
+An OC of 20 μg EE/100 μg levonorgestrel was compared with a preparation of 20 μg EE/500 mg norethisterone.
+A 30 μg EE/150 mg levonorgestrel pill was used as a standard reference preparation.

-Overall, the 30 μg EE preparation showed a lower cumulative incidence of breakthrough bleeding compared with the 20 μg EE/100 μg levonorgestrel and 20 μg EE/500 μg norethisterone pills over 13 cycles (1.0% vs 4.1% and 11.7%, respectively).
-However, the 20 μg EE/500 μg norethisterone pills consistently had a higher breakthrough bleeding rate than the 20 μg EE/100 μg levonorgestrel pill.
-This suggests that, although the higher EE component in the 30 μg pill was important when comparing 2 formulations with the same progestin, the difference in progestins of the two 20 μg EE pills was most likely responsible for the differing rates of breakthrough bleeding.
+Overall, the 30 μg EE preparation showed a lower cumulative incidence of breakthrough bleeding compared with the 20 μg EE/100 μg levonorgestrel and 20 μg EE/500 μg norethisterone pills over 13 cycles (1.0% vs 4.1% vs 11.7%, respectively).
+However, the 20 μg EE/500 μg norethisterone pills consistently had higher breakthrough bleeding rates than the 20 μg EE/100 μg levonorgestrel pill.
+This suggests that, although the higher EE component www.jfponline.com VOL 55, NO 10 / OCTOBER 2006 873